codeclimate/codeclimate-rubocop/config/contents/style/access_modifier_declarations.md

 Applications of visibility methods to symbols can be controlled using AllowModifiersOnSymbols config.

+### Safety:

+Autocorrection is not safe, because the visibility of dynamically defined methods can vary depending on the state determined by the group access modifier.

 ### Example: EnforcedStyle: group (default)
     # bad
     class Foo